brotatotes/bht-automation/bht gen 1/Matthew/Chapter 5/Matthew 5 26 bht.md

 # Matthew 5:26 Commentary Help Text

 ## BHT:
-This verse, commented on by Henry Alford, Jamieson Fausset Brown, Philip Schaff, Archibald T. Robertson, John Gill, and John Wesley, emphasizes the significance of seeking reconciliation with others before facing eternal consequences.
+This verse, commented on by Henry Alford, Jamieson-Fausset-Brown, Philip Schaff, Archibald T. Robertson, John Gill, and John Wesley, emphasizes the significance of seeking reconciliation with others before facing eternal consequences.
 It highlights the importance of taking responsibility for our actions and resolving conflicts, as failing to do so can lead to judgment and condemnation.
 The verse also emphasizes the severity of divine justice towards the impenitent, and the impossibility of fully rectifying wrongs without divine intervention.
 It ultimately points to the need for genuine transformation and purity of heart in seeking reconciliation and restoration.

 ## Choicest Commentary Quotes:
 ### Henry Alford: